 I played with the middle Eastern band Rubaiyat for a year and a half, and that was quite an education.
 I’ve always loved middle eastern music and it was a privilege to play with the musicians, who came from Iran, Iraq and Turkey.

 At about the same time I joined the Mortimer’s Morris Band, first as percussionist, then (for several years) as accordionist, and, for a while, musical director.
-I left ‘Morts’ whilst preparating to move to Belper, but I remain a huge fan of their Anglo-French dance music.

 Fees